 If you live in the DMV area, message me and I’ll share my favorite massage therapist.

-51- Hike to a Pristine Alpine Lake and Eat the Best Cheesy Fondue in Chamonix
+51- Hike to an Alpine Lake and Eat Fondue

 Adventurous couples bucket list item: Hiking to Lac Blanc in Chamonix.
 France